federgraph/RiggVar-RG38/README.md

 - You could build a lightweight version in a branch and test on another target.
 - You could find a (new) use case and describe it.

-The standard use case for the applications is of educational type.
+The standard use case for the application is of educational type.
 It shows how the rig behaves in principle.
 To work with concrete values for your boat requires more *work*.
 I do not have easy access to a boat any more and have focused on the programming aspect of the project